stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

 ## What is It not for?
 - We are not aware of a single usecase that would not fit into this.
 You are free to submit issues.

 ## What is it more exactly?
 A Framework and Essential tooling for A high performance implementation of the JavaScript programming language.
-Built on the GraalVM by Oracle Labs.
+Built on the GraalVM Framework by Oracle Labs.
 That Supports Node.js applications, including native packages.
 Offering Complet Application SDK's for Reallife Usecases that is Full compatibility with the latest ECMAScript specification as also Executes JavaScript code with best possible performance.
 It Allows simple upgrading from Nashorn or Rhino based applications via Fast interoperability with Java, Scala, or Kotlin, even with other GraalVM languages like PHP, Ruby, Python, or R. the whole implamentation and your software will also be Be embeddable in any systems like IoT, Databases for example Oracle RDBMS or MySQL.
 Any Mix is possible.

 # How it Works?
 - Its minimalistic